Scurby/Testing/README.md

    * Server configuration
    * Tre files
    * Asks if you want to build and run the server.
 4. build - simple build script
    * 3 options- build, build config, build clean
+5. run_dev - Builds and runs the development server.
+   * Using this command to start the server will:

-5. run_dev - Builds and run the development server and launch it under gdb on a 'screen'.
+   * launches the server under gdb on a 'screen'.
-Using this command to start the server will also output a screenlog to ~/run/ and use the config.lua in ~/run/conf/ to relace the config.lusa in the core.
+   * outputs a screenlog to ~/run/screenlog*
+   * use the config.lua in ~/run/conf/ to relace the config.lua in ~/MMOCoreORB/bin/conf.
-Also, run_dev uses gdb in batch mode and starts with the commands  in ~/run/run_gdb which you can change to your pleasing;
-	(breakpoints, dumps, settings etc.)
+   * uses gdb in batch mode and starts with the commands  in ~/run/run_gdb which you can change to your pleasing; (breakpoints, dumps, settings etc.)

-6. eclipse - install eclipse luna, import project and set git properties.
+6. eclipse - Installs eclipse luna, imports project and sets git team properties.
-	(Requires Egit-properties.tar.gz in /home/setup/ )
+   * (Requires Egit-properties.tar.gz in /home/setup/ )
-	(May require indexing exlusions)
+   * (Requires indexing exlusions)
 7. latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work.

 ### The following scripts are also useful...